 Listed below are a few daily time slots that consistently stimulate trading volume, producing favourable conditions for active futures traders:

 Aside from the CME's daily electronic close at 9:15 PM, each of the above times serves as a guideline.
 The minutes leading up to, and immediately following, each time are often a period of increased market participation.
 Each global futures market (and product) is unique; it is crucial that a trader identifies the tendencies of a chosen marketplace before the commencement of trading.

 In a similar fashion, the forex includes many international markets, thus creating a 24-hour trading day.
-However, instead of optimal periods being exclusive to a traditional open or close, the premium times to trade forex often occur during "overlap."
-Overlap takes place when two global trading sessions coincide, increasing the number of market participants.
-As a result, market liquidity and pricing fluctuations more readily increase.
+However, instead of optimal periods being exclusive to a traditional open or close, the premium times to trade forex often occur during key "overlapping" periods.

 Identifying the optimal time in which to enter or exit a given market is a trader-specific exercise.
 While periods of enhanced liquidity and volatility may be desirable for some traders, others may see an abundance of risk.
 An individual's capital resources, risk tolerance and style are considerations that must be taken into account when deciding on the best time of day to trade.

 This page was updated on 7th February 2020.